New spaces, new music, new ideas, new connections….

 Musicians, artists & composers who’ve come to Folkestone and shared their work include Thomas Adès, Tansy Davies, Eleesha Drennan, Michel Faber, Nicholas Kenyon, Noriko Okaku, Mark Simpson, Howard Skempton, Rolf Wallin, Mark-Anthony Turnage, Huw Watkins, Freya Waley-Cohen, Colin Matthews, and many more.

-We are keen on supporting emerging performers and composers and have supported: Ensemble Renard, Junyan Chen, the Kirkman, Echea, and Salome String Quartets, the Mazzolini Trio, and musicians from the London Sinfonietta Academy, Royal Academy of Music, and the University of Kent.
+We are keen on supporting emerging performers and composers and have supported: Ensemble Renard, Junyan Chen, the Kirkman, Echéa, and Salomé string quartets, the Mazzolini Trio, and musicians from the London Sinfonietta Academy, Royal Academy of Music, and the University of Kent.

-Ideas and Collaborations
+Ideas and Collaborations:

 We like to bring people together and have facilitated a number of collaborations - bringing together theatre directors, actors, musicians, composers, film producers, choreographers and more, to explore music and creativity.

-Our Team
+Our Team:

-John Woolrich, Artistic Director
+John Woolrich, Artistic Director Emily Wrigley, Producer & Artist Liasion

-Olivia Franklin, Producer
+Olivia Franklin, Producer Liz Coomb, Producer

-Advisory Committee
+Advisory Committee:

-Our advisory committee of music and arts specialists includes: Philip Cashian, Liz Coomb, Tansy Davies, Morgan Hayes, Mark Simpson, Terry Smith, Andrew Ward.
+Philip Cashian, Liz Coomb, Tansy Davies, Morgan Hayes, Mark Simpson, Terry Smith, Andrew Ward.

 Funding and Support